forcedotcom/salesforce-deskcom-api/README.md

 response = client.delete '/api/v2/topics/1'
 ```

-For ease of use and if you only create one connection to the desk.com API you can use `Desk` directly:
+For ease of use and if you only create one connection to the desk.com API you can use `DeskApi` directly:

 ```ruby
 DeskApi.configure do |config|